Seafood & Maritime Training

 James first joined SMT as a casual trainer in 2002 and was later employed as the Training Manager in 2003.
 Prior to joining SMT, James worked in the Aquaculture Maritime sectors for 10 years.

 This experience includes technical, operational and management roles undertaken in Tasmania, Interstate and Overseas.
-James current role at SMT is RTO Manager who oversees the operational and compliance requirements of the RTO.
+James current role at SMT is CEO who oversees the operational and compliance requirements of the RTO.

 Matt’s primary role at SMT is working with traineeships, as well as a fair bit of short course training for the aquaculture sector and assessment development for the Trade Training Centres.